 Welcome to the PCXIN Outreach Website!

-This site provides information on Waterborne Commerce in the United States, including information on Inland Navigation broken down by state, locks, industry and basin profiles.
+This site provides information on Waterborne Commerce in the United States, with a focus on the Inland Navigation data.

 Navigation was the Corps of Engineers' earliest Civil Works mission, dating to Federal laws in the 1820’s authorizing and funding the Corps to improve safety on the Ohio and Mississippi Rivers by removing snags, debris, and other obstructions.
 These rivers and the coastal ports were the primary routes of commerce for the new nation.

-This authorization set the nation on a course for the next two centuries of dredging channels, building locks and dams, wing dikes and other structures to create an Inland Waterways Transportation System for the movement of goods on the Nations Rivers.
+This authorization set the nation on a course for the next two centuries of dredging channels, building locks and dams, wing dikes and other structures to create an inland waterways transportation system for the movement of goods on the nation’s rivers.
 The system includes rivers such as the Mississippi, Missouri, Ohio, Illinois, Columbia, Tennessee, Arkansas, Monongahela and Kanawha.
-Other smaller rivers are also included along with the Gulf Coastal Intracoastal Waterway (GIWW)
+Other smaller rivers are also included along with the Gulf Intracoastal Waterway (GIWW).